Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 # Scopes

 *Time to complete: 15 minutes; Level: Intermediate*
-Requirements: Cycle, Scenario, Data Node, Task

-[Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles, scenarios, and pipelines.
-The developer may decide to:
+[Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles and scenarios.
+The developer may decide:

 - `Scope.SCENARIO` (_default_): Having one data node for each scenario.
-Pipelines share the same Data Node within a scenario.

 - `Scope.CYCLE`: Extend the scope by sharing data nodes across all scenarios of a given cycle.
-Data Nodes are shared across all the scenarios/pipelines/cycles.

 - `Scope.GLOBAL`: Finally, extend the scope globally (across all scenarios of all cycles).
-For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.It is unique in the entire application.
+For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
+It is unique in the entire application.

 ![](config_05.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }